MochiJump/MochiJump/README.md

 Added HairClipNPC and created simple (placeholder) AI for it

-Added method to easily add gameCharacters

-To Do:

-fix "run off screen" for computers of a larger screensize.

-update MochiJump.com (MochiJumpLevelEditor) to include options to set Mochi's starting location and add option to add NPCs as part of level editor.
+Added ability to set Mochi's starting location as well as add npc on the level editor at http://mochijump.com